GigMate/our_repository/DATA_MONETIZATION_STRATEGY.md

 - *Willingness to Pay:* $299/month ($3,588/year) for $50K return = 7:1 ROI

 **"Competitor Analysis"**
-- *Problem:* "Are we losing market share to other venues?"
+- *Problem:* "Are we losing market share to other venues"
 - *Data Solution:* Show your booking frequency, attendance, pricing vs. similar venues
 - *Value:* Identify weaknesses and opportunities
 - *Willingness to Pay:* $199/month